Facebook may be shifting a bit from Apple's iOS, and moving toward a balance with Google's Android platform.

 The social networking giant is encouraging its employees to at least try out an Android device —a change from its early days when it gave employees iPhones, TechCrunch reported.

-According to TechCrunch, several posters at Facebook's headquarters asked Facebookers to “switch today” and fix Android flaws with its bug reporting tool “Rage Shake.”
+, several posters at Facebook's headquarters asked Facebookers to “switch today” and fix Android flaws with its bug reporting tool “Rage Shake.”

 Photos of the posters at Facebook's Menlo Park campus indicates a graph of the International Data Corporation’s projection for shipments of Androids against iPhones.

 "It shows Google’s OS getting bundled with twice as many devices as Apple’s by 2016.
 If Facebook can’t even out the ratio of iOS to Android-toting employees soon, it could end up neglecting the vast majority of its smartphone app users," TechCrunch said.

 Also, the report said that while the default choice for what phone employees got used to be an iPhone, a Facebook spokesperson said they can now choose.